FirelyTeam/firely-docs/vonk/configuration/db_memory.rst

 Using the In-Memory storage
 ===========================

-* Navigate to your Vonk working directory
+* Navigate to your Firely Server working directory
 * Changing a setting means overriding it as described in :ref:`configure_change_settings`.

 * Find the ``Repository`` setting::